MouxMou/BackEnd_quizz/docs/existing-project.md

 # Installing on an Existing Project

-It's also possible to use Symfony Docker with existing projects!

 First, [download this skeleton](https://github.com/dunglas/symfony-docker).

 If you cloned the Git repository, be sure to not copy the `.git` directory to prevent conflicts with the `.git` directory already in your existing project.